vdaimon/PhotoPublisher/README.md

 Feature|Implementation stage
 ---------|---------
 adding a watermark|implemented
-publication of photos in social networks|in developing maintaining statistics of views, likes and comments to photos|in developing
+publication of photos in social networks|developing maintaining statistics of views, likes and comments to photos|developing